dliso/crowbot/README.md

 - Python 3

 ## Setup
+Unzip `crowbot-1.0.zip`.
+Open a terminal in the unzipped folder, then run the following commands.

-1. pip install -r requirements.txt
+1. `pip install -r requirements.txt`
-2. python crowbot/manage.py runserver
+2. `python3 crowbot/manage.py setup_nltk`
+3. `python3 crowbot/manage.py runserver`

 ## Use
 Crowbot should now be running on your computer at [localhost:8000](http://localhost:8000/).